-And to tell you the truth, the very honest truth, I kept my house clean but didn’t go nuts about it.
+And to tell you the very honest truth, I kept my house clean but didn’t go nuts about it.
 So it’s not like I had to buy cleaners every week.

-And then I quit my job to stay home after my son was born, and ouch.
-Those extra few dollars here and there meant big things and the natural cleaners were on the “can’t afford” list!
+Then I quit my job to stay home after my son was born, and ouch.
+Those extra few dollars here and there were a big problem for our budget and the natural cleaners were on the “can’t afford” list!